ahirjwalant/JAhir/README.md

 metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-Filebeat collects log files, collect log events, system log entries Metricbeat collects Records metrics and statistics
+Filebeat collects log files, collect log events, system log entries e.g.
+Metricbeat collects Records metrics and statistics. e.g. Uptime : The System uptime metricset provides the uptime of the host operating system

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook.yml file to /etc/ansible
-- Update the _____ file to include...
+- Update the host file to include the privete IP addresses of the webservers and elk
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://24.107.205.229:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 Which file is the playbook? filebeat-playbook.yml, metricbeat-playbook.yml Where do you copy it? /etc/ansible
 Which file do you update to make Ansible run the playbook on a specific machine?
 Host How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+Elk is installed on the VM that would be used to monitors VMs whereas filebeat is installed in the VM that would be monitored by the ELK server.
-Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running? http://24.107.205.229:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-platbook filebeat-playbook.yml ansible-platbook metricbeat-playbook.yml